forkgram/TelegramAndroid/README.md

 Unified Push, which is enabled automatically when using a [companion](https://github.com/optimumpr/ntfy-android/) application Ntfy that uses publicly available (or your own) push servers.

-Credits: This application won't be possible without F-Droid's TelegramFOSS, Mercurygram and Ntfy application developments.
+Credits: This application won't be possible without F-Droid's TelegramFOSS, Forkgram and Mercurygram.

 Donations: If you want to support my project, please donate: